lintje/lintje.dev/src/_docs/rules/commit-type.md

 Merge commits made when merging Pull and Merge requests will not fail on this rule, these commits are ignored entirely.
 These commits communicate when a Pull/Merge request was accepted and merged into the base branch.
 This includes commits made by GitHub's "squash and merge" merge strategy.

-## NeedsRebase
+## RebaseCommit
+<a name="needsrebase"></a>

 <%= error_label %>
 <%= version_label "0.1.0" %>

-The commit is detected as a fixup or squash commit.
-These commits communicate the intent to squash them into other commits during the next rebase.
+The commit is detected as a fixup, squash or amend commit.
+These commits communicate the intent to squash them into other commits during the next rebase using [Git's autosquash feature](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash).

 These commits should not be send in for review in Pull Requests, and they should not be merged into main branches.
+Please rebase the branch before pushing or merging the branch.

 ```md
 git checkout feature-branch
 git rebase --interactive --autosquash main
 ```

+- This rule was renamed from `NeedsRebase` to `RebaseCommit` in Lintje version 0.8.0.
+- This rule also checks for amend commits since Lintje version 0.8.0.